pabloinigoblasco/pabloinigoblasco-simulation-portfolio/index_ai_perception.md

 # Pablo Iñigo Blasco - AI Perception & Cognitive Systems Portfolio

-Technical portfolio showcasing advanced computer vision, AI perception systems, and cognitive robotics applications.
+Technical portfolio showcasing a selection of AI perception and cognitive systems projects in this area that I have been able to work on and that are publicly available or I have permission to show.
+This portfolio demonstrates advanced computer vision, AI perception systems, and cognitive robotics applications.
 Focus on real-world deployment of AI-driven perception for safety, surveillance, and intelligent robot behavior.

 ---